vykuang/advent-of-code-2022/solutions/day16/README.md

     - at this time, E is already moving toward another valve

 I think they have to be separate paths, with their own timer, but the two need to be cognizant of each other's progress to not repeat

+If each path picks new valves each turn, they could desync; one could use up too much time compared to the other.
+Is that a problem?
+If they both use up the time allotted, I don't see how.

+From above:

+1. From 2, there are branches for each valve H chooses; within that branch E chooses a corresponding different valve as well
+    - implies a `for each valve` loop when adding valve
+1.

+Programming gets really tricky here.
+We could reuse part 1, save all the sets (and respective sum), and look for all pairs of *disjointed sets*, so that human and elephant can traverse the two paths, and look for the max.